ocean-proves-toads/hmcts-code-challenge-frontend/README.md

 ## Set up

+You need to have node.js installed

+1. Clone the Repository
+2. change directory to `hmcts-code-challenge-frontend`
-Clone the Repository and run `npm install`
+3. run `npm install`

 ## Running the project